alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   plainest case — an Essence body could only write `@::length()`, which is that same Method on a receiver that still carries the proof, and the Validator refuses it as `infinite-recursion`.
+- **The two rules meet in one Namespace where a target is narrower both ways.** `NonEmptyNestedList<infer ItemType> for NonEmptyList<NonEmptyList<ItemType>>` targets a List proven to have something in it whose items are Lists proven the same.
+Its `flatten` answers a `NonEmptyList<ItemType>` where `NestedList`'s answers a `List<ItemType>`, and neither proof alone is enough to say that: an outer List with something in it can hold nothing but empty Lists, and an inner proof says nothing about how many inner Lists there are.
+A receiver reaches it only with both in hand, and beats `NestedList` for `flatten` because its target is narrower — the same rule two nested targets are separated by.
 - **A Type and the Namespace that targets it belong in one file.** `Optional` and `Ordering` each declare their Choice and the Namespace over it together;
   splitting them across files works, but leaves the two halves of one idea